minical/minical/docker/README.md

 This would download and build all docker images and will run all services.

 You still need to create the `.env` file in the main directory as described in the Minical Installation instructions.
+You can copy the `.env` file from the `docker` directory into Minical's root.

+NOTE that it is best to change the URLs in the `.env` file from `localhost` to your actual IP address.
+This is necessary to get some functions working, such as the Room Inventory page which makes internal calls to the site using the API interface.

 For running the demo server using docker, you can simply run the following command in the main Minical directory:

 ```